 - Pasta salad

 - Green salad – my favourite is roast pumpkin and feta salad

 - Grilled seasonal vegetables

 Dessert can’t get easier than a tub of ice cream.
-You’ve served nibbles, marinated meats, made salads and everyone is full.
+You’ve served nibbles, marinated meats, and made salads, and everyone is full.
 It’s more than ok to let dessert be an afterthought.

 But if you want to go to a little more trouble, here are some cheap and easy summer dessert ideas.